- Search The Registry

 William Calvin Chase was born to free Black parents in Washington, D.C.
 He had five siblings.
 His Maryland-born father, William H. Chase, an expert blacksmith, was shot and killed in his shop in 1863.
 Before his father's death, he attended the private school of John F. Cook.
 Thereafter, young Chase was raised by his Virginia-born mother, Lucinda Seaton.

-He was forced to leave school and he began to sell newspapers and became known among many newspaper offices in Washington.
-At eleven he was hired to sell hats for Holley & Brother in Methuen, Massachusetts, where he attended more school.
+He was forced to leave school, began to sell newspapers, and became known among many newspaper offices in Washington.
+At eleven, he was hired to sell hats for Holley & Brother in Methuen, Massachusetts, where he attended more school.
 He soon moved back to Washington and returned to work as a newsboy.
-He left public schools and entered the Howard University Model School, "B" class and then went to Howard University.
+He left public schools and entered the Howard University Model School, "B" class, and then went to Howard University.

 In 1875, Chase became Washington correspondent of the Boston Observer, which went out of business in 1879.
 Next, Chase worked at the Washington Plain Dealer.
 Chase desired to gain another political appointment.
 Frederick Douglass was at that time United States Marshal and initially desired to have Chase work in his office.
-Clapp contacted Douglass and asked Douglass to instead block Chase's appointment, which he did.
-Chase then started attacking Douglass in his writing, but the pair eventually reconciled and became close friends.
-Chase then wrote at the Argus and was made editor and G. W. Graham the papers business manager.
-Graham changed its name to the Freelance, but Chase was fired when the paper was sold to a group whom he had criticized.
+Clapp contacted Douglass and asked Douglass to block instead Chase's appointment, which he did.
+Chase started attacking Douglass in his writing, but the pair eventually reconciled and became close friends.
+Chase then wrote at the Argus and was made editor, and G. W. Graham the paper's business manager.
+Graham changed its name to the Freelance, but Chase was fired when the paper was sold to a group he had criticized.
 Finally, in 1882, Chase moved to the Washington Bee.

-Within its first year he became its editor and remained in that role.
-Chase continued to seek public appointment.
-In 1881, Douglass was appointed Recorder of Deeds for the District of Columbia and shortly after Chase was finally appointed by Douglass to a clerkship in his office.
-In this office, Chase wrote a criticism of G. W. Williams, History of the Negro Race and another criticism of R. Purvis, both of which caused controversies.
-Soon after taking up editorship of the Bee, Chase also attended classes at Howard University Law School in 1883.
+Within its first year, he became its editor and remained in that role.
+Chase continued to seek public appointments.
+In 1881, Douglass was appointed Recorder of Deeds for the District of Columbia, and shortly after, Douglass finally appointed Chase to a clerkship in his office.
+In this office, Chase wrote a criticism of G. W. Williams, History of the Negro Race, and another criticism of R. Purvis, both of which caused controversies.
+Soon after taking up editorship of the Bee, Chase attended classes at Howard University Law School in 1883.
 Continuing his editorial duties, Chase did not take a law degree and maintained his legal studies privately.
-He was admitted to the bar in Virginia and in Washington, D.C., in 1889, and practiced law thereafter in Washington.
+He was admitted to the bar in Virginia and Washington, D.C., in 1889 and practiced law thereafter in Washington.

-His standing as a lawyer and editor made Chase a Republican Party leader in Washington, and Chase was named as a District of Columbia delegate to the Republican national conventions held in 1900 and 1912.
+His standing as a lawyer and editor made Chase a Republican Party leader in Washington.
+Chase was named a District of Columbia delegate to the Republican national conventions held in 1900 and 1912.
 As a 1912 Republican National Convention delegate, Chase helped renominate William Howard Taft as the Republican candidate for president.
-His support was not successful, as the Southern-born Democratic candidate Woodrow Wilson was elected.
-Wilson's entry into the White House marked the extension of Redeemer policy to Washington, D.C. and the federal government, with the new administration ruthlessly re-segregating Washington offices and other places of life and work.
+His support was unsuccessful, as the Southern-born Democratic candidate Woodrow Wilson was elected.
+Wilson's entry into the White House marked the extension of the Redeemer policy to Washington, D.C., and the federal government, with the new administration ruthlessly re-segregating Washington offices and other places of life and work.